edgelesssys/constellation-gitlab/README.md

 # Prerequisites
 The chart assumes the following setup:
-- An existing Constellation cluster on Azure
+- An existing Constellation cluster (v2.3.0 or higher) on Azure
 - You manage your domain through [GoDaddy](https://www.godaddy.com)

 To use either AWS or GCP with this chart, you need to deploy another CSI driver instead of the one installed as part of this Helm chart.